 Bentazone Water Stewardship

 BASF’s Bentazone Water Stewardship Programme is a proactive initiative aimed at encouraging responsible product use.
-BASF’s advice was updated for 2017 to also include recommendations for surface water in addition to groundwater High Risk Areas (Drinking Water Groundwater Safeguard Zones for bentazone (DWGwSgZ) or nitrates and Groundwater Source Protection Zones 1+2 (GwSPZ)).
+BASF’s advice was updated for 2017 (and further reviewed In 2019) to also include recommendations for surface water in addition to groundwater High Risk Areas (Drinking Water Groundwater Safeguard Zones for bentazone (DWGwSgZ) or nitrates and Groundwater Source Protection Zones 1+2 (GwSPZ)).
 See the Environment Agency’s website 'Check Zones' for DWGwSgZ & Natural England 'Magic Map' for GwSPZ.

 BASF asks growers and advisors to consider these updated recommendations and to look at 'Check Zones' and 'Magic Map' ahead of product use this spring.
 The Voluntary Initiative’s Water Protection Advice Sheet (WPAS) for Bentazone has been updated for 2019 to reflect BASF’s recommendations (see link below).